 Downloading a fertility app can save you time and keep you way more organized.
 Over time, they can also help you understand trends and data on your menstrual cycle that you might not otherwise see.

-But what’s the best app for tracking periods and fertility?
+But what’s the best app for tracking periods and ovulation, in addition to using an ovulation test kit?
 We’re so glad you asked.
 There are so many out there, but here’s a roundup of a few tried-and-true fertility apps that we recommend checking out.

 |Cost||BBT Chart||Custom Logs||Community|